oac-tree/oac-tree-gui/flatpak/README.md

 The runtime used is org.kde.Platform, because it's provided out of the box and includes the required Qt dependencies.

-All manifest refer to the latest tagged version/release, *not* the latest commit.
+All manifests refer to the latest tagged version/release, *not* the latest commit.

 ## Usage

-The FlaPak include desktop files for all relevant GUI applications, meaning new entries for them should appear on your start menu upon installation.
+The FlaPak includes desktop files for all relevant GUI applications, meaning new entries for them should appear on your start menu upon installation.

 Running the FlatPak directly with `flatpak run` invokes the sequencer *CLI*, not the graphical interface.

 ## Future improvements

-All required dependencies are included/built directly or indirectly by the top level manifests, this proves troublesome in some cases, for instance a dependency that is used by 2 distinct plugins, but ot the main application, which means that unless we choose to include a dependency that is not required and may not be used in the main application, it will be built and distributed twice (see sup-epics).
+All required dependencies are included/built directly or indirectly by the top level manifests, this proves troublesome in some cases, for instance a dependency that is used by 2 distinct plugins, but not the main application, which means that unless we choose to include a dependency that is not required and may not be used in the main application, it will be built and distributed twice (see sup-epics).

 A better approach may be to also build a custom *CODAC*/*COA* runtime, with an extension point for these dependencies.

-Some aspects of the current manifests are hardcoded for *Linux x86_64*, and need to be updated to adjust dynamically to correct architecture.
+Some aspects of the current manifests are hardcoded for *Linux x86_64* and need to be updated to adjust dynamically to correct architecture.

 Distribution through a public repository or the hosting of a dedicated one needs to be investigated.